seraogianluca/RoomBooking/docs/Manual.md

 Insert your Email >
 ```

 ## 3. Administration Overview
 The administration interface has been designed to make inserting the main information that the system need for a quick and easy to implement.

+For user the administration session you have to login with an administrator user.

 **Administrator Case:**